nicolaei/master/docs/thesis/source/06_results.md

 \end{figure}

 As for the selective scan which skips every even-numbered channel, we can spot roughly the same results here.
-The peak latency is hovering around 100 to 150ms, but the goodput is not hit as badly as the full scan results.
+As seen in figure {@fig:cliselectivealt}, peak latency is hovering around 100 to 150ms, but the goodput is not hit as badly as the full scan results.
 However, the goodput for this scanning method does end up taking a slightly worse hit than selective scan on channels 1, 6 and 11.

 \begin{figure}
     \centering